 Coming in a variety of sizes, the Ugly Stik GX2 is a durable and reliable rod that will work great with a small conventional reel.
 It’s plenty strong for hauling up snapper, but also light enough to keep from tiring you out.
 You can go with longer, lighter rods for lures or a shorter, thicker rod for deep dropping.

-PENN Fishing SQL50LW Squall Level Wind
+PENN Squall II Level Wind

 Check Price on Amazon

 The Squall is a great offshore conventional reel that comes in quite a few sizes to match the fish you’re after.
 For snapper and other medium reef fish, I’d recommend the 20 or 30 sizes, but if you plan to fish huge grouper, amberjack, or troll then go for the 50.
 The level wind ensures your line gets on the spool smooth and the reel has plenty of power and line capacity to handle the reef fish you’re targeting.